felixleong/joysoftech_talk/index.rst

         - Reliance of third-party developers (i.e. in-house vs. outsourced development)

+    - Not to mention that different people have different interpretation of how methodology may be intepreted
     - You'll be learning the ropes, regardless of your skill level

 ******************************